 If I have one goal in this lifetime, it is to help women see the connection between their financial security, and their personal power.

-When you have a strong income and earning potential, you make better decisions about your romantic relationships — dating men not who will pay your rent, but men who rock your world.
+When you have a strong income and earning potential, you make better decisions about your romantic relationships — like choosing me men who rock your world, and not who might help with the rent.

 You can leave abusive or even unsatisfying relationships because you worry you can’t make it without his paycheck.
 If you have money in the bank, and confidence in paying your bills now, and your future later, you are more likely to make sound career risks, and less likely to stay in a crappy, miserable job.